Mariaorabi/Delivery_for_you/README.md

    - Includes a button to save subscribers who ordered short deliveries along with delivery details in a text file.

 2. **Add VICE Manager:**
-   - Enables the addition of a VICE manager to the system.
+   - Enables the addition of a vice manager to the system.

 3. **Retrieve Deliveries by Customer Code:**
    - Retrieves all regular and short deliveries of a customer using their code.